Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-sDqoInm05LM.md

 ### Transcript

-> you are you guys swedish, i'm swedish but dylan i am an american so it's so like tail between my legs and sure but i've been i've been living in sweden for a long time yeah
+> you are you guys swedish, I'm swedish but dylan I am an american so it's so like tail between my legs and sure but I've been I've been living in sweden for a long time yeah